eclipse-thingweb/node-wot/README.md

 This allows users to enable log messages for specific logging levels (`info`, `debug`, `warn`, or `error`) or packages.
 Which log messages are emitted is controlled by the `DEBUG` environment variable.

-In the following, we will show a couple of examples for its usage using wildcard characters (`*`).
+In the following, we will show a couple of examples of its usage using wildcard characters (`*`).
 Note, however, that the syntax for setting an environment variable depends on your operating system and the terminal you use.
 See the [`debug` documentation](https://www.npmjs.com/package/debug) for more details on platform-specific differences.